 Research Interests

-I am grateful for support I have received from the Social Sciences and Humanities Research Council of Canada (SSHRC), Emory University, and Toronto Metropolitan University (formerly Ryerson University), which has enabled me to undertake these research projects.
+I gratefully acknowledge research support I have received from the Social Sciences and Humanities Research Council of Canada (SSHRC), the University of Southern Denmark (SDU) and Danish Institute for Advanced Studies (DIAS), Emory University, and Toronto Metropolitan University.

 Peer-Reviewed Article